-Render the groom speechless by having Chuck Norris, Bret Hitman Hart, The Hoff, or any of his favorite celebrities make a special guest appearance.
-Via Cameo, you can get personalized video greetings straight from the stars.
-Be sure to book the cameo up to five days in advance and play the video during your soirée.
+Render the groom speechless by having Chuck Norris, Bret Hitman Hart, The Hoff, or any of his favorite celebrities make a special guest appearance at the festivities via Cameo.
+Purchase your personalized video greeting straight from the stars a few days in advance and play the video during your big night out.

 Pick a Theme